Amanda Stanton Opens Up About Her Split From Josh Murray, What Really Caused The ‘BIP’ Stars To Split

 Josh Murray and Amanda Stanton have officially split!
 The Bachelor in Paradise couple called it quits less than a year after getting engaged.
 Why did Stanton leave Murray?

 Stanton confirmed the breakup news to People during a charity event in Los Angeles this week.
-The reality star met Murray during Season 3 of Bachelor in Paradise.
-They immediately hit it off and announced their engagement on the season finale.
+The reality star met Murray during Season 3 of Bachelor in Paradise, where they immediately hit it off and announced their engagement on the season finale.

 Despite a promising start, Stanton’s relationship with Murray had its share of rough moments.
 For Stanton, the breakup came down to a few differences they simply couldn’t fix.